Oakland Motorcycle Accident Lawyers

 Reasons Why Motorcycle Accidents Are Dangerous

-The bottom line will always remain that people riding motorcycles are at far greater risk of serious injuries in any kind of accident because motorcyclists generally do not have any of the protection afforded to occupants of motor vehicles.
+The bottom line will remain that people riding motorcycles are at far greater risk of serious injuries in any kind of accident because motorcyclists generally do not have any of the protection afforded to occupants of motor vehicles.
 Motorcyclists are much more likely to be thrown from their bikes in collisions, which often increases the likelihood that injuries may be catastrophic.

 There are a number of common risk factors associated with riding motorcycles that people should be aware of.
 Some of the most common kinds of factors people associate with motorcycle accidents include, but are not limited to: